ARM-software/acle/mve_intrinsics/TRADEMARK_NOTICE.md

 under a Creative Commons Attribution–Share Alike 4.0 International license ("CC-BY-SA-4.0”), with an additional clause on patents.
-The Arm trademarks featured here are registered trademarks or trademarks of Arm Limited and/or its affiliates (or its subsidiaries) in the US and/or elsewhere.
+The Arm trademarks featured here are registered trademarks or trademarks of Arm Limited (or its subsidiaries) in the US and/or elsewhere.
 All rights reserved.
 Please visit https://www.arm.com/company/policies/trademarks for more information about Arm’s trademarks.